Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

-As an eCommerce merchant, you may have heard that fulfilment centres can aid in managing the operational aspects of your eCommerce business.
+As an eCommerce merchant, you may have heard that fulfilment centres can aid in managing the eCommerce logistics aspects of your business.
 But what exactly happens in a fulfilment centre and how does it differ from a warehouse?

 A warehouse is a space to store goods within their journey through the supply chain.
 Being a catch-all term, the functions that happen within a warehouse’s space is what differentiates warehouses from each other.
 These functions include customs clearance, order fulfilment, sorting and dispatch, or general inventory storage.

 When a shipment arrives at a fulfilment centre, workers on the ground will take note of the shipment and store it in the short-term.
 Fulfilment centres thus play a key role in inventory management by handling the following activities in your supply chain:

 If you’re using a fulfilment centre for your B2C eCommerce business, it helps to know that items typically move faster than a storage warehouse as the products are sent directly to the consumers.
 The contents of the shipment would be organised with similar products and recorded down for easy access later.
 When an order is placed for a specific item, the goods will then be picked & packed for shipping.